apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-quickstart.md

   ```shell
   curl -O https://raw.githubusercontent.com/apache/doris-operator/master/doc/examples/disaggregated/cluster/ddc-sample.yaml
   ```
-2. Configure FoundationDB access information: The compute-storage decoupled version of Doris uses FoundationDB to store metadata.
-The access details for FoundationDB can be provided in the DorisDisaggregatedCluster under spec.metaService.fdb in one of two ways: by directly specifying the access address or by using a ConfigMap that includes the access information.
+2. Configure FoundationDB access information.
+  The compute-storage decoupled version of Doris uses FoundationDB to store metadata.
+The access details for FoundationDB can be provided in the DorisDisaggregatedCluster under `spec.metaService.fdb` in one of two ways: by directly specifying the access address or by using a ConfigMap that includes the access information.
 - Direct Access Address Configuration
   If FoundationDB is deployed outside of Kubernetes, you can specify its access address directly:
   ```yaml